s-sameer/docker-tutorial/notes.md

 - ARG: Defines a variable that users can pass at build-time to the image
 - VOLUME: Creates a mount point with a specified path and marks it as a volume.
 Essentially specifying a location inside the container where you can connect external storage
 - CMD: Specifies the default command to run when a container is started.
 Only one CMD can be used per Dockerfile.
-- ENTRYPOINT: Similar to CMD, but
+- ENTRYPOINT: Similar to CMD, but less flexible

 What is a Docker Volume?
 - A docker volume is a persistent data storage mechanism